Aurélie Lacour

 Aurélie Lacour (born 24 June 1984) is a former French rhythmic gymnast.
 She represented her country in international competitions.

 Personal life

 Lacour took up rhythmic gymnastics at age 6 in Corbeil-Essonnes, During her career her strengths were expression, dynamism, originality and apparatus handling.
 Her favorite apparatuses were ribbon and ball.
 Her dream was to compete at the 2008 Olympic Games.
 She has one brother and one sister.

 Career

-Aurélie had been training at the Evry Pole since the age of 7, a year after discovering the sport.
+Aurélie had been training at the Évry Pole since the age of 7, a year after discovering the sport.
 She entered the French junior team in 1997.
 Her first international competition was the Cerceau d'Or tournament in Bulgaria where she was 9th.
 She was 8th at the French Rhythmic Gymnastics Championships in the junior category.
 In 1998 she was 8th at the Gymnasiada in Shangai, 9th at the Portimao International Tournament, 18th at the World Youth Games in Moscow and won gold at the Vienna International Tournament.
 That same year she won silver at nationals.